 What is cervical dystonia?

-What are the common symptoms?
+What are the common symptoms of cervical dystonia?

-- abnormal posture
+- Abnormal posture

-- neck and shoulder pain
+- Neck and shoulder pain

-- a twitching motion of the head.
+- A twitching motion of the head

 How is cervical dystonia treated?

 There is no known cure for cervical dystonia.
 However, injections of the botulinum toxin have been shown to reduce symptoms.

 Summit Orthopedics offers comprehensive spine expertise

 Summit’s spine care team is recognized by the National Committee for Quality Assurance for the comprehensive expertise of our patient-centered care.
 Our back specialists diagnose spine problems and design custom treatment plans built on a conservative, nonsurgical approach.
 Most patients find relief through treatments including guided injections, specialized physical therapy, biofeedback, exercise, activity modification, and medication.
 When conservative care does not relieve symptoms, our highly skilled surgeons offer proven, evidence-based surgical options.
 Together with you, we will determine the right course of action.